 Your Commute + Air Quality

 The majority of air pollution comes from tailpipes.
 So when you choose to share the ride, you’re helping all of us breathe a little easier.
-At Georgia Commute Options, we’re helping you be the solution to reducing traffic congestion and improving air quality by reducing the miles we drive alone.
+At Georgia Commute Options, we’re helping you drive change to reduce traffic congestion and improve air quality by reducing the miles we drive alone.

 When we talk about air quality, there are three main types of pollution you should know about:

 - Nitrogen Oxides (NOXs): 99% are man-made mostly from vehicle emissions, and the concentration becomes worse with stagnant traffic.